Perl-Toolchain-Gang/toolchain-site/lyon-amendment.md

 We have revised this to:

-New release distribution in the Perl toolchain will specify a minimum perl prerequisite version (whether configure, build, runtime, or test) that has been available for at least ten years.
+New release distributions in the Perl toolchain will support the last ten years of perl releases.
+They can support perl versions released even earlier, but they won't require a perl that has not been available for less then ten years.

 As a special one-time exception, the minimum perl requirement on these distributions will not move past v5.16.0 until July 2024, when Red Hat